 About Nick

-Nick additionally performs with the Maryland Chamber Winds, and has been involved in several recording projects and world premieres with MCW.
 He was featured as both principal clarinet and Eb clarinet throughout the Bolcom & Friends album made with the University of Michigan Symphony Band under the direction of Michael Haithcock.
 He also was a member of the large-scale ensemble that made the premiere recording of John Luther Adams' Sila: The Breath of the World during the COVID pandemic, which was later nominated for a GRAMMY in 2022.
-Nick has performed various solo and chamber recitals throughout the United States, Austria and South Korea.
-He is also a founding member of the Chamber Artists of Southeast Michigan (CASM) - a chamber music group founded in 2017 that has always been about bringing the highest caliber classical musicians together in order to present intimate live concerts, offer educational and scholarship opportunities, and to commission and perform new works of music from Michigan composers and composers of diverse backgrounds.
-More information about CASM can be found at: http://www.casmmusic.org In addition to being a busy performer, Nick is a passionate educator throughout the Washington, D.C. area.
-Several of his students have gone on to pursue undergraduate music degrees, have held principal chairs in multiple youth orchestras in the area, have been accepted to VA All-State and have received Superior rankings at Solo and Ensemble.
-Nick is currently teaching private lessons after school at Longfellow Middle School in Falls Church, VA.
-He has taught in the past at the Mason Clarinet Academy in the summer and the Potomac Arts Academy, both located at George Mason University.
-A native of Great Falls, VA, Nick is currently pursuing a Doctor of Musical Arts degree at the University of Michigan.
-He graduated from the University of Michigan with a Master of Music degree in Clarinet Performance and also graduated cum laude from George Mason University with a Bachelor of Music in Clarinet Performance.
-He has primarily studied with Chad Burrow, Dan Gilbert, Kathy Mulcahy, and Ralph Skiano.
-Nick has also attended the AIMS Festival in Graz, Chautauqua Institution and the Sewanee Summer Music Festival. |
+As a deep lover of chamber music, Nick performs with a wide array of chamber ensembles.
+Nick is a member of the Newfound Chamber Winds (NFCW) based in Norfolk, VA, an ensemble made up of professional musicians and educators from across the country.
+With NFCW, Nick has been involved in several performances, educational outreach, recording projects and world premieres, as well as offering private lessons and coaching chamber music during the annual summer Chamber Music Fellowship Program.
+Nick is also the clarinetist for Duo Sori, a clarinet and piano duo formed in 2018 at the University of Michigan with pianist Minji Kim.
+Duo Sori won 2nd prize in the 2024 Lancaster International Chamber Music Competition and has performed extensively throughout the United States and in South Korea.
+Their repertoire showcases a wide variety of styles that delve into standard works and sonatas, transcriptions, and some of the newest compositions being written for the clarinet and piano medium.
+Nick and Minji are looking forward to their upcoming summer performances, first in June at the Hansong Summer Music Fest in Yangsan, South Korea, as well as their premiere performance at ClarinetFest in July, this year being hosted in Fort Worth, TX.
+Lastly, he is a founding member of the Chamber Artists of Southeast Michigan (CASM), a chamber music group founded in 2018 with some of his closest friends during his graduate school and Midwest freelancing days.
+CASM has always brought the highest-caliber classical musicians together in order to present intimate live concerts, offer educational and scholarship opportunities, and to commission and perform new works of music from Michigan composers and composers of diverse backgrounds.
+In addition to his life as a performer, Nick is a passionate educator throughout the Washington, D.C. area and beyond.
+He has given masterclasses across the United States at institutions such as George Mason University, Old Dominion University, the University of Cincinnati College-Conservatory of Music, the University of Utah, Oakland University, Southern Illinois University, and others.
+Several of his students have gone on to pursue undergraduate music degrees or minor in music, have held principal chairs in multiple youth orchestras in the DC area, have been accepted to VA All-State, and have received Superior rankings at Solo and Ensemble.
+Nick currently teaches private lessons at Longfellow Middle School in Falls Church, VA.
+A native of Great Falls, VA, Nick graduated from the University of Michigan with a Doctor of Musical Arts degree and Master of Music degree in Clarinet Performance, and George Mason University with a Bachelor of Music in Clarinet Performance.
+He has primarily studied with Chad Burrow, Dan Gilbert, Kathy Gardiner Mulcahy, and Ralph Skiano.
+Outside of music, Nick loves spending time with his wife Minji.
+Together, they love to travel to new and old places, eat great food, visit art museums, explore new cafes (for Nick, in the pursuit of the best light-roast coffee, while Minji finds the best matcha and tea), read books, and watch an abundance of movies and TV shows. |